 Turner Broadcasting System (TBS)

 There are ample opportunities to grow in your speaking, writing and leadership skills.
 Regent University hosts continual seminars and training sessions (free of charge) to all students through our Center for Student Development.

 Yes.
 Our school has a staff person dedicated to helping students find internships and in connecting outside industries with current or graduating students.
 We will also be happy to assist you with your résumé, interviewing skills or putting together a portfolio of your professional accomplishments.

 It is our belief that experience is one of the most effective teaching methods, and you will quickly discover that our curriculum isn't based on theory alone.
 As a student, you will have numerous hands-on learning opportunities available to you.
-The Cinema-Television department produces over 100 student films and projects each year.
+The Film-Television department produces over 100 student films and projects each year.
 The Theatre Arts Department produces a six-show mainstage season and a two- to four-show secondstage season annually.
 The Strategic Communication & Journalism regularly participates and leads compelling research initiatives in the field of communication.